mmkal/handy-redis/README.md

 ### Multi

 Most members of node_redis's `multi` type don't need to be promisified, because they execute synchronously.
 Only `exec` is async.
-To use a promisified version of that, use `execMulti`:
+For a promisified version of that, use `execMulti`:

 ```JavaScript
 import { createHandyClient } from 'handy-redis';